 2014 Copyright held by the Owner/Author.
 Publication rights licensed to ACM.
 (Figure Presented) Painting is a major form of content creation, offering unlimited control and freedom of expression.
 However, it can involve tedious manual repetitions, such as stippling large regions or hatching complex contours.
 Thus, a central goal in digital painting research is to automate tedious repetitions while allowing user control.
 Existing methods impose a sequential order, in which a small exemplar is prepared and then cloned through additional gestures.
 Such sequential mode may break the continuous, spontaneous flow of painting.
 Moreover, it is more suitable for homogeneous areas than nuanced variations common in real paintings.
 We present an interactive digital painting system that autocompletes tedious repetitions while preserving nuanced variations and maintaining natural flows.
 Specifically, users paint as usual, while our system records and analyzes their workflows.
 When potential repetition is detected, our system predicts what the user might want to draw and offers auto-completes that adjust to the existing shape-color context.
 Our method eliminates the need for sequential creation-cloning and better adapts to the local painting contexts.
 Furthermore, users can choose to accept, ignore, or modify those predictions and thus maintain full control.
 Our method can be considered as the painting analogy of auto-completes in common typing and IDE systems.
 We demonstrate the quality and usability of our system through painting results and a pilot user study.

-Cortes, CAT, Chen, HT & Lin, CT 2019, 'Analysis of VR sickness and gait parameters during non-isometric virtualwalking with large translational gain', Proceedings - VRCAI 2019: 17th ACM SIGGRAPH International Conference on Virtual-Reality Continuum and its Applications in Industry.View/Download from: UTS OPUS or Publisher's site
+Cortes, CAT, Chen, HT & Lin, CT 2019, 'Analysis of VR sickness and gait parameters during non-isometric virtualwalking with large translational gain', Proceedings - VRCAI 2019: 17th ACM SIGGRAPH International Conference on Virtual-Reality Continuum and its Applications in Industry, International Conference on Virtual-Reality Continuum and its Applications in Industry, AXM, Brisbane, Australia, pp. 1-10.View/Download from: Publisher's site

 © 2019 Association for Computing Machinery.
 The combination of room-scale virtual reality and non-isometric virtual walking techniques is promising-the former provides a comfortable and natural VR experience, while the latter relaxes the constraint of the physical space surrounding the user.
 In the last few decades, many non-isometric virtual walking techniques have been proposed to enable unconstrained walking without disrupting the sense of presence in the VR environment.
 Nevertheless, many works reported the occurrence of VR sickness near the detection threshold or after prolonged use.
 There exists a knowledge gap on the level of VR sickness and gait performance for amplified nonisometric virtual walking at well beyond the detection threshold.
 This paper presents an experiment with 17 participants that investigated VR sickness and gait parameters during non-isometric virtual walking at large and detectable translational gain levels.
 The result showed that the translational gain level had a significant effect on the reported sickness score, gait parameters, and center of mass displacements.
 Surprisingly, participants who did not experience motion sickness symptoms at the end of the experiment adapted to the non-isometric virtual walking well and even showed improved performance at a large gain level of 10x.

-Cortes, CAT, Chen, HT & Lin, CT 2019, 'Analysis of VR sickness and gait parameters during non-isometric virtualwalking with large translational gain', Proceedings of the ACM Symposium on Virtual Reality Software and Technology, VRST.View/Download from: UTS OPUS or Publisher's site
+Cortes, CAT, Chen, HT & Lin, CT 2019, 'Analysis of VR sickness and gait parameters during non-isometric virtualwalking with large translational gain', Proceedings of the ACM Symposium on Virtual Reality Software and Technology, VRST.View/Download from: Publisher's site

 Copyright © 2017 by the Association for Computing Machinery, Inc. (ACM).
 We demonstrate TrussFab, an end-to-end system that allows users to fabricate large-scale structures that are sturdy enough to carry human weight.
 TrussFab achieves the large scale by complementing 3D print with plastic bottles.
 It does not use these bottles as "bricks" but as beams that form structurally sound structures, also known as trusses, allowing it to handle the forces resulting from scale and load.

-Kovacs, R, Wall, L, Seufert, A, Chen, HT, Müller, W, Meinel, F, Kommana, Y, Bläsius, T, Schneider, O, Roumen, T & Baudisch, P 2017, 'Demonstrating TrussFab's editor: Designing sturdy large-scale structures', UIST 2017 Adjunct - Adjunct Publication of the 30th Annual ACM Symposium on User Interface Software and Technology, pp. 43-45.View/Download from: UTS OPUS or Publisher's site
+Kovacs, R, Wall, L, Seufert, A, Chen, H-T, Mueller, W, Meinel, F, Kommana, Y, Blaesius, T, Schneider, O, Roumen, T & Baudisch, P 2017, 'Demonstrating TrussFab's Editor: Designing Sturdy Large-Scale Structures', UIST'17 ADJUNCT: ADJUNCT PUBLICATION OF THE 30TH ANNUAL ACM SYMPOSIUM ON USER INTERFACE SOFTWARE AND TECHNOLOGY, 30th Annual ACM Symposium on User Interface Software and Technology (UIST), ASSOC COMPUTING MACHINERY, Quebec City, CANADA, pp. 43-45.View/Download from: Publisher's site